unparalleled-js/docs-1/recipe-development-lifecycle/export.md

 Reuse a defined manifest if the recipes have been iterated on and the same set of objects have to be exported.

 Edit the manifest if there are changes to the folder marked for export - the addition of new assets or the removal of redundant assets.
 You can also edit the manifest if you want to exclude some recipes from an export.

-> If you had export logs before the UX update on 25th April 2019, all exports that were done will be logged in auto-created manifests depending on the **export folder**.

 ## Create a manifest
 Example of the manifest to be created: